 Try pedaling a duck boat with your other half when the sun’s falling down.

 Eat Ramyeon (Korean instant spicy noodles) with Makgeolli (Korean rice wine) or Soju (Korean Distilled Liquor), which taste even better when you are outdoor!

 An Expert?
 Order Delivery food!

-Now if you are an expert, you probably know that the best part of a Korean-style picnic is to order delivery foods and enjoy them in the outdoor!
+Now if you are an expert, you probably know that the best part of a Korean-style picnic is to order delivery foods and enjoy them outdoor!
 Usually, Koreans tend to order the following two delivery menus:

 1. Chimaek (Chicken & Beer)